pablomarx/Leibniz/README.md

 Work in progress emulator for RUNT based Newtons (OMP, Expert Pad, etc)

 ## Download

+### Mac OS X
 Alpha 1 can be downloaded from https://www.dropbox.com/s/uvltellluemz70e/Leibniz%20%28Alpha%201%29.zip?dl=0

 Requires an Intel Mac running Mac OS X 10.6 or above.

+### UNIX
+No pre-built binaries are offered.
+You should be able to clone this repo and:

+1. cd emu-core
+2. make sdlnewton
+3. ./sdlnewton &lt;path to rom&gt;

 ## Status